MileHacker Logo

 • Guided tours are available (fee applies, approx. $15-$25).

-Combine a an excursion with a trolley tour for additional context on Victorian architecture.
-Check the Cape May MAC schedule for special events like Victorian teas or holiday tours.
+Combine a visit with a trolley tour for additional context on Victorian architecture.
+Check the Cape May MAC schedule for specific events like Victorian teas or holiday tours.

 Washington Street Mall